-You are going to like this… but I can with about 75% certainty tell you that even though you think you are browning your ground beef you aren’t doing it correctly.
+You are going to like this… but I can with about 75% certainty tell you that even though you think you are cooking your ground beef you aren’t doing it correctly.

 I know!
 Big statement to make!
-But the hard, honest truth is that people cook their ground beef, but they don’t actually brown it.
+But the hard, honest truth is that people cook their ground beef, but they don’t actually brown it, which is how it should be done.
 The difference in a recipe can be staggering and a fine line between “eh, t’s dinner” and “holy cow, this is the best ground beef recipe ever!”

 Even more truth- most ground beef recipes that tell you to brown it, also don’t actually give the correct instructions.
 So throw everything you knew about hamburger meat out the door and let’s learn how to brown ground beef the right way for crisp lacy edges and a juicy bite.